michieltjampens/dcafs/docs/streammanager.md

 **Alter the stream settings**

 * `ss:id,ttl,value` Alter the ttl
-* `ss:id,prefixorigin,true/false` Do/don't add the id of the data origin to lines received
 * `ss:id,eol,value` Alter the eol string
 * `ss:id,baudrate,value` Alter the baudrate of a serial/modbus stream
-* `ss:id,addwrite,when:data` Add a triggered write, possible when are hello (stream opened) and wakeup (stream idle)
+* `ss:id,addwrite,when,data` Add a triggered write, possible when are hello (stream opened) and wakeup (stream idle)
-* `ss:id,addcmd,when:data` Add a triggered cmd, options for 'when' are open,idle,!idle,close
+* `ss:id,addcmd,when,data` Add a triggered cmd, options for 'when' are open,idle,!idle,close
 * `ss:id,echo,on/off` Sets if the data received on this stream will be returned to sender

 **Route data from or to a stream**